europace/kex-vorgang-update-api/README.md

         "id": String
     }

-## Nutzungsbedingungen
+## Terms of use

-Die APIs werden unter folgenden [Nutzungsbedingungen](https://docs.api.europace.de/nutzungsbedingungen/) zur Verfügung gestellt
+The APIs are made available under the following [Terms of Use](https://docs.api.europace.de/terms/).